 Cohen agrees, adding, "We always say that we're not in the business of fitness; we're a hospitality company.
 We cultivate this amazing community in the sweaty halls of our studio."
-In other words, SoulCycle and Barry's have been successful in finding instructors that eat, sleep, and breath the brand.
+In other words, SoulCycle and Barry's have been successful in finding instructors that eat, sleep, and breathe, the brand.
 The contagiousness of that has been the key to achieving cult status.

 LIT Method focuses on high-intensity, low-impact training.
 If SoulCycle is the cult of cycling, LIT Method aspires to be the cult of rowing.
 Their technique involves a unique machine that uses real water as resistance to give you a full-body workout without the risk of injury.

 Gainor and Norris have designed their brand with the utmost precision, from the workout itself (which, like Barry's, combines cardio and strength training) to the vibe, which they are eager to describe as "trendy, sassy, and high-energy."
 The couple regards SoulCycle as their biggest brand inspiration.
 If you take one of their classes, this will become clear.
 A dark atmosphere, flashing lights, and spirited instructors evoke the same fun and intensity of SoulCycle.

-"They call us the Bolt Cult on Instagram because our logo is a lightning bolt," says Gainor.
+While SoulCycle won't even acknowledge the word cult—and Barry's does its best not to think too much about it—when I ask Gainor and Norris how they feel about the word, they say, "We love it.
+They call us the Bolt Cult on Instagram because our logo is a lightning bolt," says Gainor.
 "I know there's a negative connotation to the word cult, but we see it in a very positive way."

-"Yeah, we actually just got our Bolt Cult shirts made," Norris adds.
+"We actually just got our Bolt Cult shirts made," Norris adds.
 "We designed them, and literally within 24 hours, we almost sold out of every single one."